 Obtaining an Orientation and Mobility License

 To issue an Orientation and Mobility license for the first time, the department must review the applicant's application and transcripts to determine eligibility.
-An applicant can apply for the license in ELO on this page: https://dpi.wi.gov/tepdl/elo/other/orientation
+Follow the ELO First-time Application Tips for Orientation & Mobility License to apply for an Orientation and Mobility license.

 An applicant is eligible for a regular license if they have completed all of the following: